The Norwich Society

 The CEC seeks to maintain Norwich’s unique character by undertaking regular studies and audits of aspects of the civic environment, both natural and built.
 Their findings are published on the Society’s website and sent where appropriate to the City Council.

-The Committee meets most months, for around 1 – 2 hours, with site visits to areas of interest typically once or twice a year.
+The Committee meets every other month.
 Additional project work involving site surveys may also be taken on by committee members.

 Talks and Articles

-We hold regular talks and tours and are always looking for new guides to develop walking tours around Norwich and speakers to research and present talks about aspects of the city’s past at our Historians Group Talks.
+We hold regular talks and tours and are always looking for new guides to develop walking tours around Norwich and speakers to research and present talks about aspects of the city’s past at our regular talks programme.
 We also produce a twice-yearly publication, Aspects of Norwich, and contributors are needed to cover a variety of both well-known and more obscure topics on the city's landscape and heritage.

-If you’re interested in any of these volunteering opportunities, please get in touch with the Coordinator by emailing admin@thenorwichsociety.org.uk to let us know a bit about you and which areas you’re interested in helping with.
+If you’re interested in any of these volunteering opportunities, please get in touch with the Chief administrative Officer by emailing admin@thenorwichsociety.org.uk to let us know a bit about you and which areas you’re interested in helping with.